tl;dr : A quick and dirty bio Executive summary for those in a hurry

 • Public Relations Research: Qualitative and quantitative research techniques used in public relations.
 This fall, I'm planning to have students work in teams with nonprofit organizations, conducting surveys and performing content analysis to gain practical experience while giving clients useful data for future decision making.
 (Changes are afoot, but meanwhile you can check out the syllabus from last spring.)

-• Public Relations Campaigns: The capstone course in our PR sequence.
-Students hone their strategic planning, research, and presentation skills, working closely with client organizations to plan and pitch a communication campaign.
-The public presentations held at the end of the semester are always a highlight.
+• Public Relations Campaigns: The former capstone course in our PR sequence (which has since been replaced by Practicum or our award-winning Public Relations Lab, directed by my colleague Dr. Fran Matera.
+Students honed their strategic planning, research, and presentation skills, working closely with client organizations to plan and pitch a communication campaign.
+The public presentations held at the end of the semester were always a highlight.

 • Web 2.0: Social Media: This course is open to all majors, and covers both how to use various social media platforms but also--and more importantly--examines the cultural, legal, economic, and privacy implications of our social media practices.
-Typically offered in the spring semester (you can see the syllabus for last semester here).
-This fall, I'm working on transforming the course for online delivery, which is a new and exciting challenge.
+Now offered online most semesters, in an intensive, 7-week module.

 I also helped develop the Social Media module for our compulsory Online Media class, and have conducted seminars and workshops on a variety of topics for Cronkite and affiliated programs.
 To name a few: